hH-13/jobs-scraper/README.md

 # jobs-scraper

 A selenium-based job scraper in Python.
-Automate your job search by retrieving job listings from popular job portals, and store them in a database ([duckdb](https://duckdb.org/)) for easy management and analysis.
+Automate your job search by retrieving job listings from popular job portals, and storing them in a database ([duckdb](https://duckdb.org/)) for easy management and analysis.

 Have a look at the Quarto-based demo at [hh-13.github.io/jobs-scraper](https://hh-13.github.io/jobs-scraper)!